-So to give you some entertainment after you collapse into a random armchair and whip out your phone, here’s some of the very best anti-social things to do at any gathering.
+So to give you some entertainment after you collapse into a random armchair and whip out your phone, let our anti-social guide tell you some of the very best anti-social things to do at any gathering.
 Just remember to smile at relatives as they walk by, might as well keep up appearances as they criticise you.

 Currently the world’s favourite app, hop onto Instagram this Chinese New Year and feast your eyes on the sights: an endless feed of girls and boys in their best get-up.
 Scroll and double-tap till your fingers start to hurt as you go down the timeline of girls in cheongsams, boys in well-tailored shirts and adorable kids in traditional garb.
 Try not to stalk too hard though, you might accidentally like a photo from a year ago with your fingers twitching from exertion.